usaid-cs/yesterday-i-learned/cs.md

     return means
 ```

+## "Space-time tradeoff"

+[Space-time tradeoff](https://en.wikipedia.org/wiki/Space%E2%80%93time_tradeoff) is usually "trade space for speed", rather than "trade speed for space".
+You frequently see things like caches (space for speed) and hashes (space for speed).
+There are occasions where space is limited (like in firmware), but they are comparatively rare.

 # Patterns

 The [SOLID pattern](https://en.wikipedia.org/wiki/SOLID_%28object-oriented_design%29): "one class does one simple thing, and the subclasses of this class also does the same thing."